sethchang27/flight-price-predictor/README.md

 ```

 ### 5. Model Selection & Validation
+Imported 5 models and trained them with default hyperparameters to identify models that works best with given data.
+Tuned hyperparameters of the 3 best performing models.

 #### Cross-Validation Strategy
 - **5-Fold Cross-Validation** with `neg_mean_squared_error` scoring
 - **Stratified approach** for consistent performance estimation